When Drinking Becomes a Problem

 These are indications that their drinking is getting out of their control, and they are likely unable to quit drinking on their own.
 If you or someone you know is experiencing more frequent alcohol-related accidents, consider reaching out to an addiction specialist for information about getting help.

 Long-Term Health Risks

 Over time, excessive drinking can eventually turn into an alcohol dependency or alcohol addiction.
 Addiction is a disease that reconstructs the brain by manipulating regular brain activity to hunt for more of the addicted substance.
 Alcoholism can affect your heart, liver, brain, and pancreas.

 Alcohol weakens the immune system, making it easy for infections and bacteria to make and keep you sick.
 Other health complications can stem from excessive drinking, shutting down your body piece by piece.

 Health complications that can occur are:

 Additionally, a chronic brain disorder called “Wernicke-Korsakoff Syndrome” is a common occurrence among alcoholics.
-This syndrome, also referred to as “wet brain,” is a severe medical condition that requires intensive medical attention to treat.
-This condition impacts your brain functionality and can result in tremors, coma, memory loss, an inability to make new memories, and can be fatal.
+This syndrome also referred to as “wet brain,” is a severe medical condition that requires intensive medical attention to treat.
+This condition impacts your brain functionality and can result in tremors, coma, memory loss, an inability to make new memories, and fatal.